saravenpi/chime/README.md

 - 💬 **View and send iMessages** directly from your terminal
 - 👥 **Contact management** with local YAML-based storage
-- 🌐 **IRC Client** - Connect to IRC servers, join channels, and chat in real-time
-- 🖥️ **IRC Server** - Host your own IRC server that others can connect to
 - 🎨 **Beautiful TUI** powered by Bubble Tea and Lipgloss
 - 🔍 **Search and filter** through conversations
 - 📬 **Unread filter** - Toggle to view only unread messages with 'u' key